 - Area yield index insurance avoids the high costs of verifying individual crop losses by basing payouts to farmers on losses to average yields in an area.

-- For maize farmers in three regions in Ecuador, an area yield index insurance contract would have increased income per hectare 124 percent than the conventional contract at the same cost of premiums.
+- For maize farmers in three regions in Ecuador, an area yield index insurance contract would have increased income per hectare to 124 percent of the conventional contract at the same cost of premiums.

 In 2010 Ecuador strengthened the agricultural insurance market for some of its small- and mid-scale farmers of specific crops.
 It would provide subsidies to an approved insurance company for 60 percent of insurance premium costs.
 In 2013, it expanded its efforts with Plan Semilla (“Seed Plan”) which offers credit to purchase a package of subsidized inputs on the condition that the farmers purchase crop insurance.